Skip to main content

 How much does it cost to transfer a car title in Illinois?

-The Illinois title transfer fee is $165.00, plus state sales/use tax (6.25%), registration fees, and any county or local add-ons.
-The calculator above gives an estimate; always verify the final amount with Illinois Secretary of State — Vehicle Services.
+The Illinois title transfer fee is $165.00, plus any applicable state sales/use tax (6.25%), registration fees, and county or local add-ons.
+Use the calculator above for an estimate; confirm the final number with Illinois Secretary of State — Vehicle Services before paying.

-Do I have to pay sales tax when I transfer a title in Illinois?
+Do I pay sales tax or use tax on a private-party purchase in Illinois?

 Last reviewed: 2026-01-01 · Reviewed by the Car Paperwork editorial team · Based on official Illinois Secretary of State — Vehicle Services sources · Independent resource · Not legal advice